aroberge/friendly-traceback-docs/docs/html/_sources/usage.rst.txt

 support Rich.

-If you use Rich on Windows from a terminal, we also strongly suggest that you use the new
+If you use Rich on Windows from a terminal, we also **very strongly suggest** that you use the new `Windows Terminal <https://github.com/microsoft/terminal>`_; this is what we have used for various screen captures.
-`Windows Terminal <https://github.com/microsoft/terminal>`_; this is what we have used for various screen captures.
+See :ref:`themes` for screenshot taken with with other terminals on Windows.

 If you are a Mac or Linux user, and use Friendly-traceback with Rich installed,